-I encourage herbs, vegetables, fruit trees in any given space.
+Sustainability does not always need to be complicated.
+Encouraging herbs, vegetables, fruit trees in any given space.
 Good for fresh food and good for wildlife.
+A simple yet effective step towards living sustainability.

 I think it was the experiences through my childhood that had the most influence on me as a sustainable landscape architect.
 The farm where I was brought up on is located in a unique area of the the UK, and boasts an endless list of special qualities; SSSI (site of special scientific interest), AONB (area of outstanding natural beauty), Ancient Schedule Monuments were all present on the land which we farmed.
 These factors resulted in the farm being managed under most sensitive environmental stewardship schemes which were available at the time.